What we know about the Super Bowl halftime show demonstrator

 The protest occurred late in Lamar’s set, soon after he launched into his performance of his song “tv off.”

-Footage and photos show the protester was clad in black – matching the dancers around him – with what appears to be a combination of the Sudanese and Palestinian flags, reading “Sudan” and “Gaza,” respectively.
+Footage and photos show the protester was clad in black – matching the dancers nearby – with what appears to be a combination of the Sudanese and Palestinian flags, reading “Sudan” and “Gaza,” respectively.

 The protester was first seen standing atop a black car used as part of the stage.
 Video captured by CNN affiliate WDSU then shows the individual running onto the field with the flag before security personnel grab him.